Waltzes, Op. 70 (Chopin): No. 1

 The Waltz Op.
 70, No. 1, in G-flat major was composed in 1832.
 It is written in the "brilliant style".
 According to Jeffrey Kallberg, "the unpublished waltzes also capture the joyfulness and glitter of the dance hall and salon, as we can hear in the waltzes in E major, A-flat major [KK IVa/13] (Chopin's only waltz notated in three-eighth metre), and, especially, in G-flat major, Op.
 70, No 1."

 No. 2

 The waltz Op.
 70, No. 2, in F minor was composed in 1842.
 In December 1842 in Paris, Chopin wrote to Anna Caroline Oury about Op.
 70, No. 2: "As for the little waltz which I have had the pleasure of writing for you, I beg you, keep it for yourself: I should not like it to be made public."
-Chopin, however, dedicated manuscript copies of some of his waltzes to different women dedicatees: in the case of this F minor waltz, there are five different autograph manuscripts.
+Chopin, however, dedicated manuscript copies of some of his waltzes to different women dedicatees: in the case of this F minor waltz, there are five different autograph manuscripts and four different women dedicatees.

 The Chopin commentator Wilhelm von Lenz wrote: "Although he never had the waltzes [of Op.
 70] published, Chopin valued them highly, at least the one in F minor.
 I often heard him play it, and how incomparably!
 This nostalgic piece could be entitled Melanconia."